-The gripping new novel, set in crime-fuelled Victorian London, from Costa Award-winner and twice BBC Radio 2 Book Club author Jess Kidd
+The gripping Victorian detective novel from the Costa Award-winner and twice BBC Radio 2 Book Club author

-Things in Jars is an enchanting Victorian detective novel that explores what it is to be human in inhumane times.
+Things in Jars is a Victorian novel unlike any other, one that explores what it is to be human in inhumane times.

 “I loved Himself and The Hoarder but this book takes things to another level – thrilling, mysterious, twisted but more than anything, beautifully written and filled to bursting point with heart”